 Relevance and Uses

-It is of great importance for a business to understand the concept of mortgage formula.
+It is of great importance for a business to understand the concept of mortgage.
 The Mortgage Equation can be used to design a loan amortization schedule which shows in detail how much is being paid in interest instead of focusing just on the fixed monthly payment.
 Borrowers can take decisions based on the interest costs which is a better way to measure the real cost of the loan.
 As such, a borrower can also decide, based on the interest savings that which loan to choose when different lenders offer different terms.

 Mortgage Calculation (with Excel Template)

-Now let us take the case mentioned in example 2 to illustrate the concept of mortgage formula calculation in excel template.
+Now let us take the case mentioned in example 2 to illustrate the concept of mortgage calculation in the excel template.
 The table gives a snapshot of the amortization schedule for a mortgage.

 This has been a guide to Mortgage Formula.
 Here we discuss how to calculate Monthly Mortgage Repayment and outstanding Loan Balance with the practical examples and downloadable excel sheet.
 You can learn more about accounting from the following articles –